 The U.S. military holds very large areas of desert in the southwest that are used for training exercises.
 The areas are bigger than they really need, so some parts are used rarely.
 Meth labs sometimes move in.
 And fight small-scale gang wars.
 Until they accidentally fire on real soldiers, and then they learn about things like indirect mortar fire, and air support.

-One story that's done the rounds on the internet is as follows; a group of Ku Klux Klansmen in Texas who heard that some Pagans were holding a ritual out in the woods somewhere and decided to go and harass them.
+One story that's made the rounds on the internet is as follows; a group of Ku Klux Klansmen in Texas heard that some Pagans were holding a ritual out in the woods somewhere and decided to go and harass them.
 Finding the spot where the other vehicles were parked, they donned their hoods, assembled a cross and strode off into the woods, confident that they'd scare any remaining pants off the fluffybunny Pagans.
-To their suprise they ended up looking at the business end of at least two spears, a couple of swords, assorted knives, and more than one firearm.
+To their surprise they ended up staring down the business end of at least two spears, a couple of swords, assorted knives, and more than one firearm.
 They'd crashed an Asatru blot, and didn't realize that not all Pagans are pacifists.
-From somewhere behind the hardware, a voice called out:"If that cross goes up, you're getting nailed to it.
+From somewhere behind the hardware, a voice called out: "If that cross goes up, you're getting nailed to it.
 I've got my hammer right here..."
 The Klansmen left in a bit of a hurry, it's said.

 This story is presumably the pacifist equivalent — using legal knowledge instead of fighting prowess.

 There is a story popular in the SCA about a female member who was walking home from an event in Central Park in the 1980s.
 She hadn't taken off her armor, just wrapped a cloak around herself and put her helmet in her bag.
 She was accosted by a disreputable sort wielding a switchblade and making threats.
 She said "A six-inch knife?", opened her cloak and drew her sword.
 "I'll see your six and raise you thirty."